camwestwood/xapi/recipes/universal-xapi-translator/vle-loggedout-input.md

 Any

 ### Format
-String (255)
+String (256)

 ## TIMESTAMP
 ### Description

-The time in which the user logged in to the platform
+The time at which the user logged out of the platform

 ### Purpose
 Analytics

 ### Derivation